qmk/qmk_firmware/keyboards/xd75/keymaps/pitty/readme.md

-# The default keymap for xd75, with led controls
+My keymap for the XD75

+Including Hungarian characters and layer reactive underglow.